nramabad/Flex/README.md

 Finding jobs can be difficult.
 FlexJobs uses keyword matching and string similarity to create a list of best-fit job postings that matches the user’s resume.

+This application was built in a single week.

 This problem decomposes into several areas of activity:
   * Generate keyword topics from resumes and job listings
   * Comparing string similarity from resume and job listings